microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 Depending on the game, a projectile can be dangerous, friendly, or even just a decoration that floats across the screen.

-Typically, projectiles will be used because we want movement for meteors, laser beams, cars, or whatever we decide we need in our games.
-In many games, we will create a large number of projectiles, so the ability for them to be automatically destroyed as they leave the screen will often be very helpful in making sure our games run efficiently.
+Typically, we use projectiles because we want movement for meteors, laser beams, cars, or whatever we decide we need in our games.
+In many games, a large number of projectiles are created, so the ability for them to be automatically destroyed as they leave the screen will often be very helpful in making sure our games run efficiently.

 In this activity, students will use:
 * ``||sprites:projectile||`` sprites